Benjikuo/Digital-Happy-Birthday-Card/README.md

 <br>

 ## 🛠️ Why I Built This
-- I created this project for my dad’s 50th birthday.
+- This idea originally started as a birthday surprise for someone close to me.
-- I hade made hand-crafted 3D pop-up cards.
+- I used to make handmade 3D pop-up cards.
 This time I wanted to try making a digital version instead.
-- In the future, I can simply send them this online card as a web link to celebrate someone’s birthday.
+- With this online version, I can now create personalized birthday moments for anyone through a simple link.

 <br>